FAQ

 Any reason to still go with XWalk over DA, especially as it relates to customers with MSM requirements?

-If you only need in-context authoring (Universal Editor) and not the benefits of JCR, we recommend AB + DA + UE.
+If you only need in-context authoring (Universal Editor) and not the benefits of JCR, we recommend DA + UE.

-On the MSM topic: AB + DA is currently the only path to support "MSM-like" features natively.
-AB + UE does not support this, yet.
-So, if you want guided authoring + MSM, XWalk is the better path.
-If you want document-based authoring + MSM, AB + DA is the best path.
+Regarding MSM: Pure DA is currently the only path to support "MSM-like" features natively.
+DA + UE does not support this, yet.
+If you want guided authoring + MSM, XWalk is the better path.

 In bullet point form: